Latin America Regional Grant Program

 Latin America Regional Grant Program Requirements

 Project activities should take place in Latin America in eligible geographies.
 If work is to be conducted in the United States, the proposal must show a clear impact on biodiversity conservation in Latin America to be eligible.
 Project activities that emphasize data collection and status assessment should describe a direct link to management action, and explain how lack of information has been a key limiting factor for management action in the past.
 Proposals that do not identify how actions will reduce threats or that do not demonstrate a strong link between data collection and management action will be rejected.
 Please note that local government endorsement is required for all proposals.
 Applicants are strongly encouraged to consult with relevant government authorities prior to preparing applications for Service funds.
-Due to other grant programs supported by the Service, the Latin America Regional Program WILL NOT FUND projects related to marine turtles, freshwater turtles, or turtles (Marine Turtle Conservation Fund) or neotropical migratory birds (Neotropical Migratory Bird Conservation Act Fund).
+Due to other grant programs supported by the Service, the Latin America Regional Program WILL NOT FUND projects related to marine turtles (Marine Turtle Conservation Fund), tortoises or freshwater turtles (Tortoise and Freshwater Turtle Conservation Fund), neotropical migratory birds (Neotropical Migratory Bird Conservation Act Fund), or song birds (Species Conservation Catalyst Fund).

 Thematic Eligibility